A Dolphins trade many hated in 2017 is key reason team could get Robert Quinn now

 I’m told it is unlikely the Dolphins would have been able to land Quinn had they not had the extra fourth-round pick from the Ajayi trade.

-They don’t have a fifth-round pick and trading away their lone fourth-rounder could have caused the Dolphins to hold back because it would have meant them sitting on their hands for a couple of rounds in the coming draft.
-That would have been a bitter pill to swallow and it’s possible the Dolphins would not have done that.
+They don’t have a fifth-round pick, and trading their lone fourth-rounder could have caused the Dolphins to hold back because it would have meant them sitting on their hands for a couple of rounds in the coming draft.
+That would have been a bitter pill to swallow, and it’s possible the Dolphins would not have done that.

 But having two fourth-rounders gave the Dolphins the ability to use one of them and still remain in the fourth-round mix, albeit later on.

-Now let’s look at the trade through the lens I presented above ...
+Now let’s look at the trade through the lens presented above ...

 The Dolphins gave up a 24-year-old former Pro Bowl running back for a 27-year-old former Pro Bowl defensive end.
 Obviously, the defensive end is always more valuable unless you’re talking about an elite running back.
 So that’s a benefit to Miami